hoanganh25991/bul-game-10/docs/requirements/index.md

-# Zeus RPG — Requirements by Module
+# GoT RPG — Requirements by Module

 This folder breaks the monolithic requirements into focused module specifications.
 Each document contains user-facing requirements and acceptance criteria relevant to that module.
 Behavior and tuning values remain identical to the original requirements.md.